Skriller18/MCP-Agents/README.md

 **With Movies MCP, discovering and searching for movies becomes as simple as asking a question, making it easy to find entertainment content directly from your MCP client.**
 See `MOVIES_MCP.md` for detailed installation and configuration instructions.

+## Spotify MCP

+Spotify MCP is a Model Context Protocol (MCP) server that enables AI assistants like Cursor, Claude Desktop, and other MCP-compatible clients to control Spotify playback, search for music, manage playlists, and interact with your Spotify account through natural language commands.
+It acts as a bridge between your AI assistant and your Spotify account, providing comprehensive music control and library management capabilities.

+### What Is Spotify MCP?

+Spotify MCP is a lightweight TypeScript-based MCP server that uses the official Spotify Web API to provide music control and library management.
+The server handles OAuth 2.0 authentication automatically and manages token refresh, making it seamless to use.
+It runs as a Node.js process and communicates with MCP clients via stdio (standard input/output), following the MCP protocol specification.

+### What Is It Used For?

+- **Playback Control:** Play, pause, skip tracks, and manage your Spotify queue through natural language commands
+- **Music Discovery:** Search for tracks, albums, artists, and playlists on Spotify
+- **Playlist Management:** Create playlists, add tracks, and manage your music library programmatically
+- **Library Access:** Browse your saved tracks, recently played songs, and playlists
+- **Album Operations:** Get album details, track listings, and manage saved albums
+- **Queue Management:** View and add items to your playback queue
+- **Integration With Workflows:** Combine Spotify control with other MCP agents for music-based automation and content creation
+- **Natural Language Queries:** Use conversational prompts to control your music ("Play Bohemian Rhapsody", "What's currently playing?", "Create a workout playlist")

+### Example Functions Provided by Spotify MCP

+The server provides a comprehensive set of tools organized into several categories:

+**Read Operations:**
+- `searchSpotify(query, type, limit)`: Search for tracks, albums, artists, or playlists on Spotify
+- `getNowPlaying()`: Get information about the currently playing track
+- `getMyPlaylists(limit)`: List all your Spotify playlists
+- `getPlaylistTracks(playlistId, limit, offset)`: Get tracks from a specific playlist
+- `getRecentlyPlayed(limit)`: Get your recently played tracks
+- `getUsersSavedTracks(limit, offset)`: Get tracks from your "Liked Songs" library
+- `getQueue(limit)`: View your current playback queue

+**Playback Control Operations:**
+- `playMusic(uri, type, id, deviceId)`: Start playing a track, album, artist, or playlist
+- `pausePlayback(deviceId)`: Pause the currently playing track
+- `resumePlayback(deviceId)`: Resume paused playback
+- `skipToNext(deviceId)`: Skip to the next track
+- `skipToPrevious(deviceId)`: Skip to the previous track
+- `addToQueue(uri, type, id, deviceId)`: Add a track, album, artist, or playlist to the queue

+**Playlist Management:**
+- `createPlaylist(name, description, public)`: Create a new playlist
+- `addTracksToPlaylist(playlistId, trackIds, position)`: Add tracks to an existing playlist

+**Album Operations:**
+- `getAlbums(albumIds)`: Get detailed information about one or more albums
+- `getAlbumTracks(albumId, limit, offset)`: Get tracks from a specific album
+- `saveOrRemoveAlbumForUser(albumIds, action)`: Save or remove albums from your library
+- `checkUsersSavedAlbums(albumIds)`: Check if albums are saved in your library

+### How to Use Spotify MCP

+1. **Setup:**
+   - Install Node.js v16 or higher
+   - Ensure you have a Spotify Premium account (required for playback control features)
+   - Create a Spotify Developer Application (free) at the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/)
+   - Navigate to the `spotify-mcp` directory
+   - Install dependencies: `npm install`
+   - Build the project: `npm run build`
+   - See `SPOTIFY_MCP.md` for detailed setup instructions

+2. **Configuration:**
+   - Create a `spotify-config.json` file with your Spotify app credentials (Client ID and Client Secret)
+   - Run `npm run auth` to authenticate and get access tokens
+   - The server automatically refreshes tokens when they expire

+3. **Connect:**
+   - Add Spotify MCP as a server in your MCP-compatible environment (such as Cursor)
+   - Configure the server with the path to `spotify-mcp/build/index.js`
+   - Restart Cursor completely

+4. **Interact:**
+   - Use your client (Cursor or other MCP automation interface) to send queries
+   - Example natural language requests:
+     - *"Play Bohemian Rhapsody by Queen"*
+     - *"What's currently playing?"*
+     - *"Create a playlist called 'Workout Mix' and add some energetic tracks"*
+     - *"Search for jazz albums"*
+     - *"Add this song to my queue"*
+     - *"Show me my recently played tracks"*
+     - *"Pause playback"*
+     - *"Copy all the techno tracks from my workout playlist to my work playlist"*

+5. **Automate & Integrate:**
+   - Combine Spotify MCP with other agents for music-based automation, recommendations, or content creation
+   - Use music control in workflows that require audio playback or playlist management

+**With Spotify MCP, controlling your music becomes as simple as asking your AI assistant, enabling seamless integration of music into your workflow and automation tasks.**
+See `SPOTIFY_MCP.md` for detailed installation and configuration instructions.